 Ability to provide a great user experience was a priority when Facebook was releasing React.
-Thanks to that, you don’t have to overpay for native development of performant web applications.
+Thanks to that, you don’t have to overpay for the native development of performant web applications.

 Reason 3: Faster time to market

-With React you can start small by building a simple working MVP to test it in front of the real users, get feedback from them and adapt your application accordingly to their comments without investing a lot of money.
+With React you can start small by building a simple working MVP to test it in front of real users, get feedback from them and adapt your application accordingly to their comments without investing a lot of money.